aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/Science/The History of Chemistry.md

 Ex: What do plants need to grow?

-- Claim: Plants need water, CO<sub>2</sub>, and light to grow
+- Claim: Plants need water, $\ce{ CO2 }$, and light to grow
 - Evidence: Average of plants height, color, # of leaves
 - Reasoning: Ties it to scientific property.
-Photosynthesis is when green plants produce sugar from water, CO<sub>2</sub>, and light to grow.
+Photosynthesis is when green plants produce sugar from water, $\ce{ CO2 }$, and light to grow.
 That is why the plants that got a consistent supply of all three grew the most.

 Ex: Is air matter?